roed314/FiniteGroups/ProposedSchema.md

 quotient_fusion   | integer[] | A list of lists: for each conjugacy class of `Q`, lists the conjugacy classes in `G` that map to it (`NULL` if unknown) subgroup_fusion   | integer[] | A list: for each conjugacy class of `H`, gives the conjugacy class of `G` in which it's contained alias_spot        | smallint  | Which position this alias should appear in the list of aliases for the group.
-0 indicates that it's the main name; `NULL` if not normal (or if it shouldn't be displayed; we only want to display one of the two orders for a direct product)
+0 indicates that it's the main name; `NULL` if not normal (or if it shouldn't be displayed; we only want to display one of the two orders for a direct product) new_gen           | numeric   | An encoded permutation that generates `H` together with the smallest numbered maximal subgroup of `H`.
+Here we're using the smallest permutation representation of `G`, and the encoding is done using Lehmer codes as in `gps_transitive_cc`.

 ## Other products